avigad/mathematics_in_lean_source/introduction.rst

-Another big difference between the two introductions is that *Theorem Proving in Lean* depends only on core Lean and its built-in tactics, whereis *Mathematics in Lean* is built on top of Lean's powerful and ever-growing library, *Mathlib*.
+Another big difference between the two introductions is that *Theorem Proving in Lean* depends only on core Lean and its built-in tactics, whereas *Mathematics in Lean* is built on top of Lean's powerful and ever-growing library, *Mathlib*.
 As a result, we can show you how to use some of the mathematical objects and theorems in the library, and some of the very useful tactics.
-This book is not meant to be used as a reference: the Mathlib_ web pages contain extensive documentation.
+This book is not meant to be used as an overview of the library;
+the Mathlib_ web pages contain extensive documentation.
 Rather, our goal is to introduce you to the style of thinking that underlies that formalization,